 Cold and flu season is upon us.
 Which means we might catch a bug.

-If we do get sick- what can we do during the illness and after to make sure we recover quickly and don’t miss too many days in the gym?
+If we do catch something- what can we do while we’re sick and after to make sure we recover quickly and don’t miss too many days in the gym?